 Ines was born in Madrid, Spain but has struggled to stay in one country for too long.
 She graduated in International Business Management in Edinburgh, Scotland, but has also lived and worked in England, China, Australia, Kenya and now Greece.
 She has worked in the field of international development as well as in the energy sector as a strategy consultant.
-She has now decided to leverage all her skills towards the humanitarian field by coming back to Lesvos for a second time.
+She has now decided to leverage all her skills towards the humanitarian field by coming back to Lesvos for a third time.

 Ana is one of our Volunteer and Project Coordinators in Lesvos.
 She is in charge of running the educational and social activities with the children currently living in Moria Camp and does so with tremendous amounts of energy and sensitivity, keeping children engaged in the process.
 She is in charge of ensuring that our project provides a safe place for the children to express themselves and have fun, something that she has managed to do with relentless passion and ability.
 Furthermore, Ana coordinates our cleaning project, both in the surroundings of Moria Camp and throughout the beaches of the south shores of Lesvos.
 She is also responsible for managing the volunteers during the recruitment process and throughout their stay with Refugee4Refugees, including both international and community volunteers that live in the refugee camps of the island.
 She oversees their work and helps those with experience and those without in order to provide the necessary support to create a team atmosphere that allows for the effective implementation of our projects.

 Ana was born in Brazil and is a psychology student who decided to take a gap year from university to be able to come to Greece and acquire practical knowledge that is directly relevant to her field of studies.
 Through her work, Ana has proven to be an incredibly compassionate soul, providing direct support to refugees living in the island, always looking to get to know people’s names and listen to their stories.
 She has had the opportunity to visit different countries, learn various languages and meet a lot of special people along the way.